sublee/subl.ee/docs/resume.md

     [TrueSkill][].
 Implemented a matchmaker for 4v4 or free-for-all racing games.

-    Used Python, Redis as a message queue, Couchbase, MongoDB, Unity3D, Mercurial, Ubuntu, and AWS.
+    Used Python, Redis as a message broker, Couchbase, MongoDB, Unity3D, Mercurial, Ubuntu, and AWS.

 Full Stack Web Developer {: .label }
 [Npine][], 2008--2011
-:   Providing stock images on <cite>[Iclickart][]</cite>.
+:   Supplies stock images for business on <cite>[Iclickart][]</cite>.
     {: .note }
 :   Developed a web server framework adapts the MVC pattern by PHP5.
 Made and
     maintained web sites where provide stock images including
     <cite>[Iclickart][]</cite> by the own framework.
 Maintained physical Linux
     machines in a data center.

-    Supervised the software engineering team.
+    Led the software engineering team.

 Front-end Web Developer {: .label }
 [Lunant][], 2008--2011